 Theresa M. DiPasquale

-Gregory M. Cowan Professor of English Language & Literature; Chair and Professor of EnglishOlin 230
+Gregory M. Cowan Professor of English Language & Literature; Professor of EnglishOlin 230

 Theresa DiPasquale graduated from the University of Notre Dame in 1983 with a B.A. in English.
 She earned her M.A.
 (1985) and Ph.D.
 (1989) in English from the University of Virginia.
 Before coming to Whitman in the Fall of 1998, she taught at Sweet Briar College, Carleton College, and Florida International University in North Miami, FL.

-Her teaching interests include lyric poetry of every period, the culture and religion of the English Renaissance, 16th- and 17th-century English poets and dramatists (especially Sidney, Spenser, Shakespeare, Donne, Jonson, Lanyer, and Milton), and the cross-cultural reception of Shakespeare.
+Her teaching and research interests include lyric poetry of every period, the culture and religion of the English Renaissance, 16th- and 17th-century English poets and dramatists (especially Sidney, Spenser, Shakespeare, Donne, Jonson, Lanyer, and Milton), early modern science and technology, and the cross-cultural reception of Shakespeare.